khudgins/documentation/console/platform/key_value_databases.rst

 Overview
 ~~~~~~~~

-enStratus currently supports the creation and termination of Amazon SimpleDB domains.
+Enstratius currently supports the creation and termination of Amazon SimpleDB domains.
 See
 `Amazon SimpleDB <http://aws.amazon.com/simpledb>`_ for more information and current pricing.

 KV databases are large collections of data organized into separate domains.
 The data is